ted-tanner/entries-backend/Readme.md

   - Add a section for the job scheduler
 * White paper
 * Should the app be renamed "Good Budgets"?
 "Simple Budgets"?
+* Budgets that are not modified for a year will be deleted

 ### Do it later